kgitthoene/wordpress-plugin-icalyearbox/README.md

 ## Usage and Syntax

-Icalyearbox is a [Shortcode](https://wordpress.com/support/wordpress-editor/blocks/shortcode-block/) in your Wordpress content:
+Icalyearbox is used as a [Shortcode](https://wordpress.com/support/wordpress-editor/blocks/shortcode-block/) in your Wordpress content:

 **Full Syntax**: ```[icalyearbox OPTIONS]ICAL-DATA[/icalyearbox]```